barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

 In this callback function, items are scraped using xpath selector.

 **Item Pipeline**: Once an item has been scraped, item is sent to Item Pipeline class which processes and stores it.
-In this code stored all item into a single JSON file, containing each item per line serialize JSON format.
+This code stored all items into a single JSON file, containing each item per line serialize JSON format.

 ```sh
 class ImdbprojectPipeline(object):